Skip to main content

 What you should eat during antibiotic therapy

-Don’t stop with supplements alone—eating foods that are rich in probiotics and prebiotics can help your stomach stay strong and are an alternative approach to probiotic supplements.
+Don’t stop with supplements alone—eating foods that are rich in probiotics and prebiotics can help your stomach stay strong and is an alternative approach to probiotic supplements.
 Prebiotics are the high-fiber foods that your body can’t digest.
 As they pass through your digestive tract, they feed the probiotics living there and stimulate their growth.
 In other words, they help the good bacteria (the probiotics) in your gut flourish and make them more effective.

 When you’re taking antibiotics, it’s a good idea to eat a diet that’s rich in both prebiotics and probiotics.